Butternut Squash Mac and Cheese

 Reason #3 — some people think they don’t like butternut squash

 That third reason is just plain crazy talk, because there’s nobody out there that doesn’t like butternut squash is there?

 I don’t understand anybody not liking butternut squash — maybe they just think they don’t.
 It’s sweet and velvety, and can make every dish better.
-I love it soups, ravioli, cornbread, and of course roasted.
+I love it in my butternut squash soup, butternut squash cornbread, and of course it’s amazing roasted.

 It was high on my list of things to make this fall, so here it is in all it’s creamy, savory-sweet, butternut squash glory.